 The terms "actions" and "tasks" above come from Task Analysis, as used in User Centred Design (UCD) of Human Computer Interfaces (HCI) a.k.a.
 User Experience (UX):

 - Goal: What we’re trying to achieve which has one or more…

 - Tasks: The high-level work-item that we complete to fulfil the goal, each having one or more…

 - Actions: The specific steps or interactions we execute to complete the task.

 More information about Goals, Tasks and Actions can be found in this blog post

 This project is 'always in beta' - feedback welcome

-Last published about 6 years ago by RiverGlide.
+Last published almost 7 years ago by RiverGlide.